VA Loan Requirements Explained: Who Qualifies for a VA Loan?

 The VA requires that the property you purchase will serve as your primary residence.
 Most lenders allow you to secure a VA loan for a single-family home, condo, or townhome.
 However, some lenders might not allow manufactured homes.

 VA loans can only be used for primary residences.
-Therefore, they cannot be used for vacation homes, rentals, or investment properties.
+Therefore, they cannot be used to explicitly purchase vacation homes, rentals, or investment properties.
 However, there are several caveats.
-For example, if you own a home and have met the VA loan occupancy requirements, you may be able to purchase another home and rent your previous home out for an additional income.

 Credit Score